gorango/flowcraft/docs/api/nodes-and-edges.md

-# Nodes
+# Nodes and Edges

-This section covers the core types and classes for defining the logic of your workflow tasks.
+This section covers the core types and classes for defining the logic of your workflow tasks and the connections between them.

 ## `NodeDefinition` Interface

-This is the serializable representation of a node within a `WorkflowBlueprint`.
+This is the serializable representation of a node within a [`WorkflowBlueprint`](/api/flow#workflowblueprint-interface).

 ```typescript
 interface NodeDefinition {